-Cambodia is one of those countries that many people have on their bucket list.
+Cambodia is one of those countries many people have on their bucket list.

 But it’s important to be prepared; like any holiday, you’ll get the most out of it by learning all you can before you arrive.

-Cambodia Travel Tip #1: Cambodia Trades In US Dollars
+Cambodia Travel Tips #1: Cambodia Trades In US Dollars

 If you’re an Australian in Cambodia, you may cry every time you make an ATM withdrawal.

-With the exchange rate being so poor (at the time of writing this), if you withdraw $200, you’ll be debited almost $280 including the ATM fee of $5, which is standard across most banks in Cambodia.
+With the exchange rate being so poor (at the time of writing this), if you withdraw $200 from an ATM, you’ll be debited almost $280.
+This includes the ATM fee of $5, which is standard across most banks in Cambodia.

-Cambodia Travel Tip #2: Getting Around With Tuk Tuks
+Cambodia Travel Tips #2: Getting Around With Tuk Tuks

-If your hotel or accommodation doesn’t include free tuk tuk rides (a fair few do), then most trips around town should cost $2 USD one way, or if you go a bit further outside of town, $3 USD.
-Some cheeky drivers will try to get more out of you, but know that this is the going rate, and you can easily hop out and say you'll just get another one.
+If your hotel or accommodation doesn’t include free tuk tuk rides (a fair few do), then most trips around town should cost $2 USD one way.

-Cambodia Travel Tip #3: Grab A SIM Card For Data
+Cambodia Travel Tips #3: Grab A SIM Card For Data

 Cambodians don’t always speak great English, so having data on your phone makes life so much easier.

-Cambodia Travel Tip #4: Be Aware Of The Baby Milk Scam
+Cambodia Travel Tips #4: Be Aware Of The Baby Milk Scam

 One of the most upsetting is the baby milk scam, where scammers head out every day to beg for ‘milk for their baby’.